maxosprojects/mc-modding/03-arrays.md

 ## Intro
 The simplest type of collection in almost any programming language is `array`.

-> Reminder: in Java, any variable must be declared before first it can be used.
+> In Java, any variable must be declared before it can be used.
 > Variable declaration must include the type of the variable followed by the name, like so
 > ```java
 > String someWords;
 > ```

-> Reminder: variables can be initialized (an initial value can be assigned) together with declaration, like so
+> Variables can be initialized (an initial value can be assigned) together with declaration, like so
 > ```java
 > String someWords = "words words words, some more words, yet more words...";
 > String someMoreWords = "wasting bytes...we still have more bytes on the disk...";
 > ```

-# Size
+# Fixed size
-In Java, arrays have fixed size, which means that once an array is declared (just like any other variable) its size can't changed.
+In Java, arrays have fixed size, which means that once an array is declared (just like any other variable) its size can't be changed.
 I.e. when you declare an array like this

 ```java
 int[] someArray = { 1, 2, 3 };
 ```

-it will forever be of size three - it can never contain fewer or more than three elements.
+it will forever be of size `3` - it can never contain fewer or more than `3` elements.

-> Reminder - the things that arrays (or any other collection) contains are called `elements`.
+> The things that an array (or any other collection) contains are called `elements`.

 # Accessing array elements
-Elements in arrays can only be accessed by their `index` and `index` is `zero-based`.
+Elements in arrays can only be accessed by their `index` and that `index` is `zero-based`.
 Like, number `1` in the example above can be accessed like so:

 ```java
 someArray[0];